 Repeat with the remaining filling and dumpling skins, making sure to keep the dumplings well dusted with flour.

 Your broth would have been simmering for about 30 minutes.
 Add 1 to 2 more cups of water if the broth reduces too much, and return to a boil.
-Discard the onion.
+Discard the onion and dried seafood if using.

 Add the fish sauce…